Acute radiation syndrome: Intentional

-Scientific testing on humans done without consent has been prohibited since 1997 in the United States.
-There is now a requirement for patients to give informed consent, and to be notified if experiments were classified.
-Across the world, the Soviet nuclear program involved human experiments on a large scale, which is still kept secret by the Russian government and the Rosatom agency.
-The human experiments that fall under intentional ARS exclude those that involved long term exposure.
+Scientific testing on humans within the United States occurred extensively throughout the atomic age.
+Experiments took place on a range of subjects including, but not limited to; the disabled, children, soldiers, and incarcerated persons, with the level of understanding and consent given by subjects varying from complete to none.
+Since 1997 there have been requirements for patients to give informed consent, and to be notified if experiments were classified.
+The Soviet nuclear program also included medical study of exposed citizens living near Semipalatinsk Test Site, withholding information about nuclear testing or health risks.
+The program also involved severe radiation exposures to workers of the Mayak facility, especially the early work of forced laborers on the A-1 nuclear reactor.
 Criminal activity has involved murder and attempted murder carried out through abrupt victim contact with a radioactive substance such as polonium or plutonium.
+The death of Alexander Litvinenko is widely believed to be assassination via polonium poisoning and on the order of the Russian FSB, and polonium is also suspected as the cause of death for Yasser Arafat, Yuri Shchekochikhin, Lecha Islamov and Roman Tsepov.

 Pathophysiology

 The most commonly used predictor of ARS is the whole-body absorbed dose.
 Several related quantities, such as the equivalent dose, effective dose, and committed dose, are used to gauge long-term stochastic biological effects such as cancer incidence, but they are not designed to evaluate ARS.
-To help avoid confusion between these quantities, absorbed dose is measured in units of grays (in SI, unit symbol Gy) or rads (in CGS), while the others are measured in sieverts (in SI, unit symbol Sv) or rems (in CGS).
+To help avoid confusion between these quantities, absorbed dose is measured in units of grays (in SI, unit symbol Gy) or rad (in CGS), while the others are measured in sieverts (in SI, unit symbol Sv) or rem (in CGS).
 1 rad = 0.01 Gy and 1 rem = 0.01 Sv.

 In most of the acute exposure scenarios that lead to radiation sickness, the bulk of the radiation is external whole-body gamma, in which case the absorbed, equivalent, and effective doses are all equal.
 There are exceptions, such as the Therac-25 accidents and the 1958 Cecil Kelley criticality accident, where the absorbed doses in Gy or rad are the only useful quantities, because of the targeted nature of the exposure to the body.

 Radiotherapy treatments are typically prescribed in terms of the local absorbed dose, which might be 60 Gy or higher.
-The dose is fractionated to about 2 Gy per day for "curative" treatment, which allows normal tissues to undergo repair, allowing them to tolerate a higher dose than would otherwise be expected.
+The dose is fractionated to about 2 Gy per day for curative treatment, which allows normal tissues to undergo repair, allowing them to tolerate a higher dose than would otherwise be expected.
 The dose to the targeted tissue mass must be averaged over the entire body mass, most of which receives negligible radiation, to arrive at a whole-body absorbed dose that can be compared to the table above.